-Yet, I met few other travelers from the U.S. I knew many had been scared away by over-inflated media reports proclaiming the danger of traveling in Mexico; still, I was puzzled by the absolute dearth of my fellow countrymen.
+Yet, I met few other travelers from the U.S. Many had been scared away by over-inflated media reports proclaiming the danger of traveling in Mexico.
+Still, I was puzzled by the absolute dearth of my fellow countrymen.
 I had run into a few expats in Cabo San Lucas and still more in San Miguel de Allende, but in the more remote places – the most alluring places – not an American was to be found.
 It finally clicked for me when I got to the Yucatan, where U.S. tourists were so prevalent that I no longer found it necessary to speak Spanish 24/7.
 By and large, Americans vacation in Mexican resort areas like Cancun, which the Mexican government spent millions to create and promote, and ignore the rest of this vast, beautiful country.
+They never venture into the myriad Rutas de Mexico that lead deeper into the geography, culture, and history of the country.
 It hurts my head to think about all they are missing.

 Yet, there is a change afoot.
 I am excited.
-Mexico has just announced a new tourism campaign, “Rutas de Mexico” – Routes of Mexico.
-They previewed the new video at a press conference last week in New York City and I learned about it through fellow travel blogger and Mexico aficionado, Craig Zabransky, who writes at StayAdventurous.wordpress.com.
+Mexico has just announced a new tourism campaign, Routes of Mexico (Rutas de Mexico).
+I learned about it through fellow travel blogger and Mexico aficionado, Craig Zabransky, who writes at StayAdventurous.wordpress.com.
 The video takes my breath away.
 With all that I have tasted of Mexico, there is so much more to experience, and I want to see it all.
 Once you view the video, I’m sure you’ll agree: